jorek/ncdc_recruitment/README.md

-# ncdc_recruitment
+# Recruitment tasks for NCDC
-Recruitment tasks for NCDC
+To be completed by Piotr Jorkowski